JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   1. Click on the 'Differential abundance' stop.
 Then click on the "Submit new "Differential abundance" job" link.
 Choose a metadata catagory to group by, and a level of taxonomy to summarize by.
-Then click :guilabel:`$submit job`.
+Then click :guilabel:`&submit job`.

      .. note::